310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% bubble Madara hidden %}
 “Hahaha!
 My oh my, don’t be so surprised!
 It’s not just your imagination, it’s your Mamaaaaaaa!! ☆”

 “How absolutely joyous!
 You’ve been calling me a rogue for a while, but now you’re calling me by my name again!?
-I’m so happy, Kanata-san!
+I’m sooo happy, Kanata-san!

 “You remembered my name!”

 “That’s right!
-You had never needed to want *‘that’*, y’know — for you see, your friend has been here from the very staaaart!!”
+You had never needed to want *‘that’*, y’know—for you see, your friend has been here from the very staaaart!!”

 {% endbubble %}
 {% bubble Kanata pastfrown %}